NafiurSiddiqui/Pinzy/README.md

 - Upon signup or login sometimes pin is not submitted to backend.

 Latter two bugs are soemthing I will be working on to fix.
 If you notice the possible issue please notify me or make a pull request.
 I would be grateful to you. 🙏

+## Notes on live-demo

+**Please note** that this project is hosted on a free webhosting provider, likeinfinity free, which has restricted database, meaning usage of _PUT_ and _DELETE_ method is not applicable.
+Hence, the live-demo is limited to user signup and creation of the pin only.